tanmayagarwal1/Tumor-Detection/README.md

 There is various type of cancer like Lung cancer, leukemia, and colon cancer etc. The incidence of lung cancer has significantly increased from the early 19th century.
 There is various cause of lung cancer like smoking, exposure to radon gas, secondhand smoking, and exposure to asbestos etc. Lung cancer is of two type small cell lung cancer (SCLC) and non small cell lung cancer (NSCLC).
 Non-small cell lung cancer is more common than SCLC and it generally grows and spreads more slowly.

-To diagnose lung cancer various techniques are used like chest X-Ray, Computed Tomography (CT scan), MRI (magnetic resonance imaging) through which doctor can decide the location of tumour based on that treatments are given.
+To diagnose lung cancer various techniques are used like chest X-Ray, Computed Tomography (CT scan), MRI (magnetic resonance imaging) through which doctor can decide the location of tumor based on that treatments are given.
 Now it is important that the disease diagnose should be done in early stage so that many life’s can be saved.

 ## Technology Used
 1. Python v3.8